nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md

 ## 9. Perform Probeset Differential Expression (DE)

-> Note: Run differential expression analysis only if there is at least 2 replicates per factor group.
+> Note: Run differential expression analysis only if there are at least 2 replicates per factor group.

 <br>